 How do I become a member?

-Those interested in joining the SCCT Faculty should submit: (a) a letter of request for membership (addressed "To the Social, Cultural, and Critical Theory Executive Committee") which describes your research focus and reasons for wanting to join the SCCT faculty, and (b) a current curriculum vita.
+Those interested in joining the SCCT Faculty should submit: (a) a letter of request for membership (addressed "To the Social, Cultural, and Critical Theory Executive Committee") which describes your research focus and reasons for wanting to join the SCCT faculty, and (b) a current curriculum vitae.
 Materials should be sent to the Social, Cultural, and Critical Theory GIDP's Program Coordinator.
 After approval by the SCCT Executive Committee, nominees are recommended to the Director of the Graduate Interdisciplinary Programs, who confers membership to the SCCT Faculty.
 In order to ensure active faculty membership in the SCCT GIDP, appointments to the SCCT Faculty are reviewed periodically by the Executive Committee.

 What are my responsibilities and opportunities as a member of the Social, Cultural, and Critical Theory Faculty?